Nearly every book list geared toward homeschoolers will include Beatrix Potter: The Complete Tales, or at least a story or two from the collection.

 - The Tale of Tom Kitten (1907)

 “Tom was very naughty….
-And I think that some day I shall have to make another, larger, book, to tell you more about Tom Kitten!” - The Tale of Jemima Puddle-Duck (1908)
+And I think that some day I shall have to make another, larger, book, to tell you more about Tom Kitten!”
+Also available in PDF. - The Tale of Jemima Puddle-Duck (1908)

 - The Tale of Samuel Whiskers or, The Roly-Poly Pudding (1908)